Author: Adam Simmons

 The monitor provided a fluid experience on Battlefield 1 (BF1), where the frame rate kept pace with its 100Hz refresh rate.
 By outputting up to 1.67 times as much visual information every second to the user as a 60Hz monitor, the ‘connected feel’ as we like to call it was very good.
 As you interact with your character on BF1, there is a certain level of precision and fluidity that’s simply lacking at lower refresh rates.
 The low input lag also aided this feeling.
 The increased refresh rate and frame rate output also significantly reduces eye movement, as explored earlier, and therefore reduces perceived blur significantly.
 The achilles heel of the VA panel type, though, is pixel responsiveness – which is the other important element of perceived blur.
 And in that respect the AOC coped surprisingly well.
 Many of its pixel transitions were performed about as quickly as they needed to be for optimal 100Hz performance, or were only slightly slower than optimal.
 This meant that there wasn’t generally a significant amount of trailing from slower than optimal pixel responses, just a bit of an extra ‘thin and powdery’ trail in places.
 Similar to what you’d see on models with high refresh rate IPS-type panels, like the ViewSonic XG2703-GS and ASUS PG348Q.
 This contrasts with most VA models, including some high refresh rate models like the Acer Z35, whereby there would be obvious and fairly widespread extended or ‘smeary’ trailing.

 There were some weaknesses, though, which affected some specific pixel transitions.
 There was a bit of overshoot in places, particularly noticeable where very light shades were involved in the transition.
 Moving your character and observing the moon against the night sky, for example, produced a dark silhouette trail behind the moon.
 Observing in-game markers against a dusty desert background provided a fairly bright halo trail around the marker as well.
 This overshoot was not particularly obnoxious, although was a bit more noticeable than on the ASUS MX34VQ at 100Hz, for example.
 There were also some instances of ‘break-up trailing’, whereby trailing could be seen behind certain dark shades that was coloured with certain hues contained within the dark shades.
 In other words, the object itself might appear pretty much black and you might expect any trailing behind this to appear similar to the perceived object colour – but the object might also contain small traces of red or blue, for example.
 This appears to ‘bleed out’ of the object, a bit like ink being slightly smudged.
 As with overshoot, sensitivity to this varies and this was some of the more subdued ‘break-up’ trailing we’ve seen – there were no obvious flashes of colour or extended inky smears, just short sharp trails of different colour to either the object or background.
 Finally, there were a few transitions that occurred slowly enough to form ‘smeary’ trailing, with an almost smoke-like effect.
-This was not as extensive as the smeary trailing on some VA models, even for the small number of transitions where it occurred, but is worth noting.
-We appreciate it can be difficult to visualise these ‘weaknesses’ so have provided a summary with visual examples in the video below.
+This was not as widespread or obvious as the smeary trailing on some VA models, even for the small number of transitions where it occurred, but is worth noting.
+The range of transitions that were affected by this was greater on the likes of the Acer Z35, compared to the AOC.
+Be cautious of any response time measurements you see where grey levels of ‘0’ and ’50’ are considered, but nothing between, as this makes a big difference in practice to how widespread or obvious this ‘smearing’ is.
+In reality there are many transitions that occur in dark scenes in games between ‘0’ (black) and ’50’ (a dark grey), so to paint a full picture you have to consider them all.
+We appreciate it can be difficult to visualise the some of ‘weaknesses’ we’re describing here, so have provided a summary with visual examples in the video below.

 Given the depth of analysis on BF1, we don’t have too much to add from our experiences on Dirt Rally.
 Again, the monitor made good use of the 100Hz refresh rate overall.
 At high frame rates matching this, the ‘connected feel’ was certainly good.
 Due to our fairly low skill level and use of a keyboard as the main controller on this game, though, this was not something we appreciated as much as on FPS titles like BF1.
 For hardcore racing fans, the low latency and high refresh rate combination offered by the AOC can certainly provide a much more enjoyable and competitive experience than at 60Hz.
 When racing in the daytime there were no obvious weaknesses in pixel responses, save for a little overshoot in places such as where trees were cast against a bright daytime sky.
 This was not eye-catching and was something we had to actively look out for.
 Even when racing at night, where the weakest pixel transitions come into play, things were relatively clean without distracting smearing or obvious inky break-up trailing.
 This was a far nicer racing experience than provided by most VA models, including the likes of the Acer Z35 which are built for speed but fail to really make proper use of the refresh rates supported.
 There was some overshoot here and there, including a bit of bright trailing and some dark trailing that was distinct from the background and object colour – but nothing we found distracting or even eye-catching when we were just playing the game rather than looking for issues.